 From that search, we retrieved these three gems:

 All done now?

 Not quite.
-Bear in mind that this approach is DIY (Do It Yourself).
+Bear in mind that this approach to finding free anti-malware info is DIY (Do It Yourself).
 Advanced problems that arise will need professional help.
 For that matter, you may need professional help to interpret your new DIY data.
 If your Tulsa-area business needs help, feel free to contact Realize Information Technology.

 Curious about advanced use of search engines?
 Check this tipsheet …

 UPDATE NOV 2020

 malware "emerging threats" ("November * 2020" | "November 2020" | 11/20 | 11/*/20)